freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-flexbox/use-the-flex-direction-property-to-make-a-column.english.md

 ## Description
 <section id='description'>
-The last two challenges used the <code>flex-direction</code> property set to row.
+The last two challenges used the <code>flex-direction</code> property set to <code>row</code>.
 This property can also create a column by vertically stacking the children of a flex container.
 </section>

 ## Instructions